Arizona Employment Lawyers

 Our Arizona employment attorneys assist employers in complying with complex employment laws.
 In an increasingly regulated area, they are abreast of changing federal and state regulations.
-We have assisted employers with
+We have assisted employers with:

-• Discipline and termination including wrongful and/or retaliation termination claims
+- Discipline and termination including wrongful and/or retaliation termination claims

-• Counsel and representation on
+- Counsel and representation on

-o Fair Labor Standards Act and FSLA wage and hour matters
+- Fair Labor Standards Act and FSLA wage and hour matters

-o Americans with Disabilities Act
+- Americans with Disabilities Act

-o Affordable Care Act
+- Affordable Care Act

-o Affirmative action
+- Affirmative action

-o Title VII Discrimination and Civil Rights Act
+- Title VII Discrimination and Civil Rights Act

-o Sexual harassment and hostile work environment
+- Sexual harassment and hostile work environment

-o Retaliation and whistleblower claims
+- Retaliation and whistleblower claims

-• Contractual issues such as non-compete covenants, restrictive covenants, employment contracts, confidentiality agreements, trade secrets, contractor agreements, and severance packages.
+- Contractual issues such as non-compete covenants, restrictive covenants, employment contracts, confidentiality agreements, trade secrets, contractor agreements, and severance packages.

-• Counsel for daily human resource management issues and assist with intricate and complex state and federal labor laws.
+- Counsel for daily human resource management issues and assist with intricate and complex state and federal labor laws.

-• Draft employee handbooks, policies and procedures.
+- Draft employee handbooks, policies and procedures.

 When needed, our employment law attorneys represent employers in litigation matters; at arbitration, mediation and administrative hearings for issues ranging from allegations of discrimination or harassment to wrongful discharge allegations.
 We partner with our clients to reduce their risk of employment related claims and assertively advocate, protecting their interests.

-Arizona is a right to work state and as such many people that are employed in Arizona are deemed “at will” employees.
+Arizona is a right to work state and as such many people who are employed in Arizona are deemed “at will” employees.
 Our employment law attorneys understand the “at will” doctrine and the nuances that it brings to Arizona employment issues.
 They have represented many employees including:

-• Wage and hour claims including exempt job classification, non-payment of overtime, withholding pay, failure to pay wages on termination and independent contractor.
+- Wage and hour claims including exempt job classification, non-payment of overtime, withholding pay, failure to pay wages on termination and independent contractor.

-• Wrongful termination including allegations and claims of retaliation, discrimination or whistleblowing
+- Wrongful termination including allegations and claims of retaliation, discrimination or whistleblowing

-• Negotiation of severance agreements and packages including severance compensation
+- Negotiation of severance agreements and packages including severance compensation

-• Sexual harassment and hostile work environment claims
+- Sexual harassment and hostile work environment claims

 - Violations of federal law including Americans with Disabilities Act (ADA), Family Medical Leave Act (FMLA), Affordable Care Act (ACA) and COBRA